ErikWe/sharp-measures/README.md

 ## Source Generator [![NuGet version (SharpMeasures.Generators)](https://img.shields.io/nuget/v/SharpMeasures.Generators.svg?style=plastic)](https://www.nuget.org/packages/SharpMeasures.Generators/)

-SharpMeasures is implemented as a source generator, which means that it's trivial to extend the existing set of types, or to make your own set from scratch.
+SharpMeasures is implemented entirely using a source generator, which means that it's trivial to extend the existing set of types, or to make your own set from scratch.

 ```csharp
 using SharpMeasures.Generators.Quantities;